cutwater/FlaskWorkshop/docs/git-intro.rst

 Initializing a Repository
 -------------------------
 .. note::
-    Check your current working directory with a *pwd* (OSX/Linux) or *cd* (Windows) command before initializing the repository.
+    Check your current working directory with a *pwd* (OSX or GNU/Linux) or *cd* (Windows) command before initializing the repository.
 You should be in the <your-name-of-project> folder.

 If you’re starting an existing project in Git, you need to go to the project’s directory and type::